 - Keep up the work overtime.
 It is critical to continually keep tracking your software licenses as things change over time and systems can always be improved.
 By continuously tracking your spending, license use, future needs, etc., with your software licensing management tool, you’ll be able to optimize spending and minimize waste.

 - Set up a system for renewals.
 You don’t want to be in a situation where a license expires and you forget to renew it.
 An essential part of enterprise software license management best practices is to schedule renewals, maintenance, approvals, and any other activities related to your licensing needs.
 You certainly won’t remember all of these important dates on your own.

 Software licensing management solutions are the ultimate way for any business, from a small start-up to a global enterprise to track and optimize software use.
 In order to do this process efficiently and correctly, the proper software is critical.

 Thales monetization solutions are the number one way to help your business keep on top of software license management.
-With our product suite, you’ll be able to choose the software option that meets your company’s needs, allowing Thales to do the behind the scenes work on software license management.
+With our software licensing products, you’ll be able to choose the software option that meets your company’s needs, allowing Thales to do the behind-the-scenes work on your license management.

 Navigate The Process of Licensing, Delivering, and Protecting Your Software

 How to Get Software Licensing Right The First Time - White Paper Check out our practical guide to navigating the process of licensing, delivering, and protecting your software.
 Discover the importance of optimizing your software licensing.
 Avoid common mistakes with the...

 Generate New Revenue Streams While Embracing Flexible Licensing Like Herta- Case Study